Table of Contents

 Vermiculite & Perlite (As an additive)

-For species requiring more moisture, I put a 1/2″ thick layer of vermiculite on the very bottom of the enclosure, then mix some in with the 50/50 coco/peat combination and use that to fill the rest of it.
+For species requiring more moisture, I put a 1/2″ thick layer of vermiculite on the very bottom of the enclosure, then mix some in with the 50/50 coco/peat combination and fill the rest of it.

 This allows any water I pour in to filter down to the bottom, keeping the lower levels humid and moist like the tarantula’s burrow in the wild.